 A collection is a set of similarly typed objects that are grouped together.

-Objects of any type can be grouped into a single collection of the type Object to take advantage of constructs that are inherent in the language.
+Objects of any type can be grouped into a single collection of the typeto take advantage of constructs that are inherent in the language.
 For example, the C# foreach statement (for each in Visual Basic) expects all objects in the collection to be of a single type.

 However, in a collection of type Object, additional processing is done on the elements individually, such as boxing and unboxing or conversions, which affect the performance of the collection.
 Boxing and unboxing typically occur if storing or retrieving a value type in a collection of type Object.

-Generic collections, such as List<T> avoid these performance hits if the type of the element is the type that the collection is intended for.
+Generic collections, such as, and strongly typed nongeneric collections, such as , avoid these performance hits if the type of the element is the type that the collection is intended for (for example, storing or retrieving strings from a StringCollection).
 In addition, strongly typed collections automatically perform type validation of each element added to the collection.

-All collections that directly or indirectly implement the ICollection interface or the ICollection<T> generic interface share several features in addition to methods that add, remove, or search elements:
+All collections that directly or indirectly implement theinterface or the generic interface share several features in addition to methods that add, remove, or search elements:

 An enumerator is an object that iterates through its associated collection.
 It can be thought of as a movable pointer to any element in the collection.
 An enumerator can be associated with only one collection, but a collection can have multiple enumerators.
 The C# foreach statement (for each in Visual Basic) uses the enumerator and hides the complexity of manipulating the enumerator.

 Synchronization provides thread safety when accessing elements of the collection.
 The collections are not thread safe by default.
-Only a few classes in the System.Collections namespaces provide a Synchronize method that creates a thread-safe wrapper over the collection.
+Only a few classes in thenamespaces provide a Synchronize method that creates a thread-safe wrapper over the collection.
 However, all classes in all System.Collections namespaces provide a SyncRoot property that can be used by derived classes to create their own thread-safe wrapper.
 An IsSynchronized property is also provided to determine whether the collection is thread safe.
-Synchronization is not available in the ICollection<T> generic interface.
+Synchronization is not available in the ICollection generic interface.